-But there are always ways to outsmart the institution, and we've picked out three fits for three very different back to school settings that'll let your individuality shine without you feeling out of place.
+But there are always ways to outsmart the institution, and we've picked out three fits for three very different back-to-school settings that'll let your individuality shine without you feeling out of place.
 But, if that isn't enough inspiration for you, our staff members have also weighed in and picked their back-to-school essentials.

 Highsnobiety's guide on going back to school in style is below.

 Boarding school is where the prep-style tree is watered, fed, and nurtured before fixing its roots in the adult's wardrobe.
 Blazers and ties are regulation.
-The cricket sweat, coming courtesy of Acne Studios, is a recess must.
+The crewneck sweater, coming courtesy of Marni, is a recess must.
 And, if you’re on the hunt for a blazer that adds some edge to your look, this crinkled lambskin Acne Studios style will do the trick.

 Want to keep browsing?
 Head to the Highsnobiety Shop for more products that we love.
 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.